Shark SUP 10'6 Cross$769

 Where the Lemon Shark tries to make up for being 4” thick instead of 6”, is that it can be safely inflated to exceedingly higher pressure than other inflatables.
 For lighter riders that means a very stiff board that you can take in the surf.

-You’ll find 3 fins with a removable 9” inches of stability/tracking delight for the centre fin.
-The setup of the fins provides stability and the large centre fin doesn’t hold you back on manoeuvrability, more so thanks to the shape of the tail.
+You’ll find three fins with a removable 9” inches of stability/tracking delight for the center fin.
+The setup of the fins provides stability, and the large center fin doesn’t hold you back on maneuverability, more so thanks to the shape of the tail.

 Pumping is much the same as any SUP.
 As is the recommended PSI of 15.
 However, as a bit of promise for safety, Shark company insists you can safely pump this board to 25 PSI.
 However, 15-18PSI is more than enough for anyone.

 When you unpack your Lemon Shark, you’ll also be unpacking your Bravo SUP4 Easy pump.

 The only difference you may find with your inflate using the pump is if you haven’t used a dual action before.

 Dual action pumps are incredibly resourceful, and as a tip, switch back to single action pumping for the last few pumps, it’ll make your life easier I promise.

 It’s a simple design on the deck, but I think it looks stylish.
 The colored stripes are printed onto a diamond groove EVA deck pad, and it is more appealing than the standard duo color schemes.

 - Extra grip and stability under your feet

 - The colors help keep the board looking clean by disguising dirt/mud